-The focus of this course includes the exploration of the theory behind tools, techniques, procedures and utilities necessary to design and implement a Linux-based Local Area Network.
-The coursework includes comprehensive details of potential areas of network and system configuration, troubleshooting, performance monitoring, debugging.
-Writing shell scripts for the purpose of performance monitoring and troubleshooting in a Linux environment will be covered in depth.
-Knowledge gained in this course will help prepare students for the CompTIA Linux +.
+Provides an exploration of the theory behind tools, techniques, procedures, and utilities necessary to design and implement a Linux/UNIX-based network.
+The course includes comprehensive details about potential areas of network and system configuration, cross-platform configuration, troubleshooting, performance monitoring, and debugging.
+In addition, the course will provide students with practices in writing shell scripts to perform more advanced techniques and performance monitoring while troubleshooting in a Linux/UNIX environment.
+Knowledge gained in this course will help students prepare and study for the CompTIA Linux+certification examination.

-CIT 188 Linux Networking Service and Support Lab
+CIT 188 Linux Networking Service and Support Lab 1

-The focus of this lab includes the "hands-on" exploration of tools, techniques, procedures and utilities necessary to design, implement and support a Linux-based Local Area Network.
+The lab provides and includes the hands-on exploration of tools, techniques, procedures and utilities necessary to design implement and support a Linux-based Local Area Network.
 The lab work includes but is not limited to comprehensive details of network and system configuration, troubleshooting, performance monitoring, and debugging.
 Students will write shell scripts for the purpose of performance monitoring and troubleshooting in a Linux environment.
-"Hands-on" experience gained in this course will help prepare students for the CompTIA Linux +.
+"Hands-on" experience gained in this course will help prepare students for the CompTIA Linux + certification examination.